kilnfi/kiln-desktop/README.md

 ✅ Tx crafting on Cardano\
 ✅ Tx crafting on Solana\
 ✅ Tx crafting on Cosmos Hub\
-❌ Tx crafting on Polygon (coming soon)\
+✅ Tx crafting on Polygon\
-❌ Tx crafting on Tezos (coming soon)\
+✅ Tx crafting on Tezos\
 ✅ Tx crafting on Polkadot\
-❌ Tx crafting on Ethereum (coming soon)

 ## How to download ?

 ### on Windows

-Go the [releases](https://github.com/kilnfi/kiln-desktop/releases) and download the lastest windows version.
+Go the [releases](https://github.com/kilnfi/kiln-desktop/releases) and download the lastest windows version (`.exe`).

 ### on MacOS

-We are waiting for an Apple certification...
+Go the [releases](https://github.com/kilnfi/kiln-desktop/releases) and download the lastest macOS version (`.dmg`).

+## How to upgrade ?

+If you downloaded a version higher or equal than `1.3.0`, then Kiln Desktop will automatically upgrade itself if an update is available.

 ## Give feedback :heart: